 Invasive species control is an important part of LLNL's effort to protect special status species at both sites.
-Prevention of additional colonization by invasive species is also important to protect native species throughout our region.
-The American bullfrog is a significant threat to California red-legged frogs at the Livermore Site, and the feral pig (Sus scrofa) threatens numerous protected habitat types at Site 300.
-The exotic fish, largemouth bass (Micropterus salmoides), has been successfully removed from Lake Haussmann at the Livermore Site.
+Prevention of additional colonization by invasive species is also important to protect native species throughout the region.
+At the Livermore Site, the American bullfrog is a significant threat to California red-legged frogs.
+At Site 300, the feral pig (Sus scrofa) threatens numerous protected habitat types.
+The exotic largemouth bass (Micropterus salmoides) has been successfully removed from Lake Haussmann at the Livermore Site since 2017.

-At the Livermore Site, bullfrog control measures were implemented between May and September 2020.
-Bullfrog control measures included dispatching adults and removing egg masses in Lake Haussmann and Arroyo Las Positas.
-To remove bullfrog tadpoles and invasive fish, the LLNL reach of Arroyo Las Positas was allowed to dry out in September 2020 by temporarily halting groundwater discharges to the arroyo.
+At the Livermore Site, bullfrog control measures were implemented from May - September 2021.
+Adult bullfrogs were dispatched to Lake Haussmann and Arroyo Las Positas.
+Typically, bullfrog egg masses would also be removed, but no egg masses were observed in 2022.
+Additionally, to remove bullfrog tadpoles and invasive fish, the LLNL reach of Arroyo Las Positas was allowed to dry out in September 2022 by temporarily halting groundwater discharges to the arroyo.

-At Site 300, feral pig control measures were implemented between April and October 2020.
-Feral swine control measures included dispatching both adults and associated litters.
-Site 300 continues to protect its critical habitats and rare species as a result of consistent swine control practices on-site.
+At Site 300, feral pig control measures were implemented from March - October 2022.
+Adults and associated litters were dispatched.
+Site 300 continues to protect its critical habitats and rare species by implementing consistent swine control practices.